bakpakin/Fennel/api.md

 program or working on a system that already has Fennel support, you probably don't need this.

 Only the `fennel` module is part of the public API.
 The other modules are implementation details subject to change.
+Most functions will `error` upon failure.

 Any time a function takes an `options` table argument, that table will usually accept these fields:

 * `allowedGlobals`: a sequential table of strings of the names of globals which the compiler will allow references to.
 Set to false to disable checks.
+  Defaults to the contents of the `env` table, if provided, or the current environment.
-* `correlate`: when this is truthy, Fennel attempts to emit Lua where the line numbers match up with the Fennel input code; useful for situation where code that isn't under your control will print the stack traces.
+* `correlate`: when this is set, Fennel attempts to emit Lua where the line numbers match up with the Fennel input code; useful for situation where code that isn't under your control will print the stack traces.
 * `useMetadata` *(since 0.3.0)*: enables or disables [metadata](#work-with-docstrings-and-metadata),
-  allowing use of the doc macro.
+  allowing use of the `,doc` repl command.
 Intended for development purposes (see [performance note](#metadata-performance-note)); defaults to true for REPL only.
 * `requireAsInclude` *(since 0.3.0)*: Alias any static `require` calls to the `include` special, embedding the module code inline in the compiled output.
-If the module name isn't a string literal or resolvable at compile time, falls back to `require` at runtime.
-Can be used to embed both fennel and Lua modules.
+If the module name isn't a string literal that is resolvable at compile time it falls back to `require` at runtime.
+Can be used to embed both Fennel and Lua modules.
 * `env`: an environment table in which to run the code; see the Lua manual.
 * `compilerEnv`: an environment table in which to run compiler-scoped code for macro definitions and `eval-compiler` calls.
 Internal Fennel functions